Toyota Sienta

 The Toyota Sienta (トヨタ・シエンタ, Toyota Shienta) is a mini MPV with sliding doors manufactured by Toyota.
 It was introduced in September 2003, based on the Vitz/Yaris subcompact car, and is available at all Toyota dealerships in Japan.
 The Sienta is sold in Japan, Hong Kong, Singapore, Indonesia, Taiwan, Laos, and Thailand.
-As of 2022, it is positioned below the Voxy/Noah and above the Roomy in Toyota's MPV lineup in Japan.
+As of 2022, it is positioned below the Noah/Voxy and above the Roomy in Toyota's MPV lineup in Japan.
 In Indonesia and Thailand, it serves as an upmarket alternative to the Avanza and fills the gap between Avanza and the larger Innova.

 The "Sienta" name is derived from the Spanish word "siete", which means "seven" (referring to its maximum passenger capacity) and English word "entertain".

 First generation (XP80; 2003)

-The first generation Sienta was introduced on September 29, 2003 in Japan.
-The car can also be found in Hong Kong, Indonesia, and Singapore through parallel imports.
+The first generation Sienta was introduced on 29 September 2003 in Japan, which is the only market it was sold in.
+The car can also be found in numerous other countries through parallel imports.
+The Sienta combines two platforms: the front half uses the smaller Vitz/Yaris' NBC platform, while the rear half uses the larger MC platform of the Corolla Spacio (E120).

-The Sienta received a facelift on May 16, 2006, 3 years after its first production.
+The Sienta received a facelift on 16 May 2006, three years after its introduction.
+The grille was given a transverse bar and the taillights were redesigned, with three ribbons and a round element rather than the original design's eight ribbons.
 New colours were added, such as Apple Green, Gun-Metal Grey, and Metallic Blue.
 Another upgrade found on the facelifted models is double electric-powered sliding doors.
+At the time of the facelift, production was moved from Toyota's Takaoka plant to Daihatsu's Kyoto plant.

 Powered by a 1.5 L VVT-i petrol engine capable of 110 PS at 6,000 rpm, the Sienta comes equipped with CVT.
 ABS and EBD are standard.

 For the 2007 model year on Japanese models only, G-BOOK, a subscription telematics service, is offered as an option.

-Toyota temporarily stopped selling the Sienta in the third quarter of 2010 for unknown reasons, despite it still selling quite well.
-Sales resumed unchanged (except for renamed trim levels and a new sports model, Sienta Dice (stylised as "DICE"), with a different design) in May 2011.
+Toyota temporarily stopped selling the Sienta in the third quarter of 2010 as sales had slowed and it was to have been replaced by the new Toyota Passo Sette.
+As the Passo Sette proved not to be particularly successful, Toyota listened to the demands of their customers and sales of the Sienta resumed in May 2011.
+The reintroduced model did not feature any significant changes aside from renamed trim levels and a new, sportier model, the Sienta Dice (stylised as "DICE"), with a different design with squared off headlights.
+The taillights were also redesigned, removing the circular element.
+Production continued until June 2015.